alex17-sys/stdlib-sniper/docs/files/change_directory.md

+---
+title: Change Directory
+description: Zero-dependency Python snippets for changing the working directory using the standard library.
+keywords: change, chdir, context-manager, directory, error-handling, os, permissions, temporary, validation
+---

 # Change Directory

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for changing the working directory using the standard library.

 4 snippets available in this sub-category.